sx-aurora-dev/tensorflow/README_ve.md

 Now you can run your scripts.

-Important note: Some kernels for VE such as conv2d support only NCHW format.
+Important note: Some kernels for VE such as conv2d are optimized for NCHW data format, while default format of TF is NHWC.
 You may need to rewrite your TF program to support NCHW format.

 ## Building TensorFlow